G. P. Wickramarachchi

-Senator Gabriyal Perera Wickramarachchi (ජී. පී. වික්රමආරච්චි; 28 September 1889 – 29 March 1975) also known as Ayurveda Chakravarti Pandit Wickramarachchi was a distinguished eminent Ceylonese Ayurveda practitioner, author, linguist, senator, notary, lecturer and a philanthropist who founded Gampaha Siddhayurveda Vidyalaya which later became Gampaha Wickramarachchi Ayurveda Institute of University of Kelaniya.
-He was an member of the Senate of Ceylon from 1957 to 1960.
+Senator Gabriyal Perera Wickramarachchi (ජී. පී. වික්රමආරච්චි; 28 September 1889 – 29 March 1975) also known as Ayurveda Chakravarti Pandit Wickramarachchi was a distinguished Ceylonese Ayurveda practitioner, author, linguist, senator, notary, lecturer and a philanthropist who founded Gampaha Siddhayurveda Vidyalaya which later became Gampaha Wickramarachchi Ayurveda Institute of University of Kelaniya.
+He was a member of the Senate of Ceylon from 1957 to 1960.

 Early life and education

 Wickramarachchi was born on 28 September 1889 in Nadungamuwa Gampaha as the third son of the family to Velum Perera Wickramarachchi, an indigenous medical practitioner and his wife Sara Nona Dharmawathi.
 He received his primary education at Henegama Government School and secondary education at Uttharamulla Pirivena.
-He entered the Vidyodaya Pirivena in circa.1909 and graduated in oriental languages in 1913 with the title Rajakiya Pandit.
-In 1917 he sat for the notary exam and became a notary public, in that same year he won a scholarship to Jamini Bhushan Ray Ashtanga Ayurvedic Vidyalaya in Calcutta.
+He entered the Vidyodaya Pirivena circa.1909 and graduated in oriental languages in 1913 with the title Rajakiya Pandit.
+In 1917 he sat for the notary exam and became a notary public.
+The same year he won a scholarship to Jamini Bhushan Ray Ashtanga Ayurvedic Vidyalaya in Calcutta.
 After three years of studying there he earned his degree of LAMS (Hons) in 1920 and the degree of Kaviranjan from Kaliya Ayurveda Bavan in 1921.
 Pandit Wickramarachchi married Adhikari Appuhamilage Sumanawathi Jayasundara in 1924, with whom he had one son and three daughters.